wembley00t/surfs_up/README.md

 In summary, the data shows that December is slightly cooler than June which is to be expected given the time of year.
 However, the data also shows the temperature in the 25th percentile for June is 73 degrees compared to 69 for December.
 While December may have some cooler days, the overall trends do not vary significantly.
-To be conseervative, the business plan may need to reflect lower store volume for December based on temperature changes.
+To be conseervative, the business plan may need to reflect lower shop volume for December based on temperature changes.

 Two additional queries to provide more insight into the weather for June and December show precipitation data for each month.